Rookie441/CTF/Storage/Writeups/Hacky_Holidays_Space_Race_Writeup.md

 | [Stolen Research](#stolen-research) | Forensics |
 | [Power Snacks](#power-snacks) | Powershell |
 | [Quantum Shuttle](#quantum-shuttle) | Quantum |

-**About:** I was intrigued when I noticed that this CTF spanned a duration of 1 month as most CTFs usually lasts for about 2-3 days.
-I decided to give it a shot and was surprised by the repertoire of categories available such as cloud, powershell and quantum, which were very interesting to solve.
-Definitely a novel experience and suited for a beginner.

-**Disclaimer:** This is not a professional writeup.
-Its core purpose is to serve as memory and/or personal education.

 # Challenges
 ## TEASER su admin